 Join our cause in the worldwide fight again obesity.
 Together we can create healthier lives.

-Our core focus is to raise awareness and improve access to the prevention and treatment of obesity through SO2SPORT's nutritional supplements and a healthy lifestyle.
+Our core focus is to raise awareness, and improve access to prevention and treatment of obesity through a healthy lifestyle and SO2SPORT'S nutritional supplements.

-According to a new analysis of trend data from 188 countries.
-The rise in global obesity rates over the last three decades has been substantial and widespread, presenting a major public health epidemic in both the developed and the developing countries.
+A recent analysis of trend data from 188 countries shows how obesity has risen over the last three decades at a substantial pace, presenting a major public health epidemic in both developed and developing countries.

 -Obesity is linked to more than 60 chronic diseases.